 The countries that don’t cooperate with global efforts against money laundering and terrorist financing are included in the international blocklists.

 Countries that lack proper legal frameworks to stop terrorist financing are included in the Non-Cooperative Countries and Territories (NCCT) list.

-FATF blacklists and greylists include the countries that don’t have regulatory measures to control money laundering and terrorist financing.
-While blacklist consists of high-risk jurisdictions that require strict and immediate action, greylists comprise countries that are under increased monitoring.
+FATF blocklists and greylists include countries that don’t have regulatory measures to control money laundering and terrorist financing.
+While the blocklist consists of high-risk jurisdictions that require strict and immediate action, greylists comprise countries that are under increased monitoring.